When I was in high school, my high school quarterly report card always told me which decile I was in with respect to grades.

 1. We tend to reach “peak net worth” in our mid to late 60’s, otherwise known as our typical retirement age.
 Then we draw upon those assets because we stop working full-time.
 It’s also when Social Security starts paying and that’s an income stream not represented in your net worth.

 2. We are woefully unprepared for retirement.
-If you have a net worth of $194,226 when you hit 65 and expect to spend only 4% a year, that gives you $7,769 a year or less than $650 a month.
-Even with the average monthly Social Security benefit at $1341 (2016 data), that's still less than $2,000 a month in retirement income.
-That's the median.
+If you have a net worth of $251,000 when you hit 65 and expect to spend only 4% a year, that gives you $10,040 a year or less than $840 a month (and that’s based on net worth, not cash in the bank).
+Even with the average monthly Social Security benefit at $1341 (2016 data), that’s a little over $2,000 a month in retirement income.
+That’s the median.
 Half get more, half get less.

 3. In the past I’ve talked about financial gravity, you escape it when your passive income exceeds your expenses so it becomes an ever-growing balance.
 When you’re young with low-income relative to expenses, it’s hard to save.
 It’s why the net worth ratio for those under 35 is 0.1278 – you’ve had neither the time nor the income to accumulate assets.
 Compare that to 55+, when the ratio is 2-4x.

 4. If you save money, invest it wisely, then you will surely beat the average.
 In fact, the average is going to be too low.
 It will be misleadingly low.
-You may want to instead focus on the average net worth for the above average person, an idea I first read about on Financial Samurai.
+In fact, just investing at all will put you ahead of most Americans because very few of them own stock at all!

 Lastly, net worth is a valuable financial benchmark, but remember it’s not everything.